 Campus Amenities

-NWACC’s academic, athletic, arts, and housing growth includes expanded student life amenities to create a vibrant civic hub for students, faculty, and the wider region.
-As a community college, NWACC seeks to serve Bentonville, Rogers, and beyond.
-Planned additions include parks, open spaces, new buildings, trails, and transit options.
-These spaces will support student life and host community events, cultural programs, and recreation—enhancing campus life and reinforcing NWACC’s role as a regional asset.
+NWACC is expanding academics, athletics, arts, housing, and student life to create a vibrant civic hub for Bentonville, Rogers, and beyond.
+New parks, open spaces, buildings, trails, and transit will support students while hosting community events, cultural programs, and recreation—strengthening NWACC’s role as a regional asset.

 Vehicular & Roadways

-The mobility framework improves safety and walkability by realigning NWACC Boulevard to create a car-free campus core and adding a new entrance at Water Tower Road.
-Bike lanes, wide sidewalks, shade trees, and traffic calming support safe, pedestrian-friendly streets.
-Vehicle access is limited in the core, with enhanced fire safety through added access points and standpipe-equipped buildings.
+The mobility framework enhances safety and walkability by realigning NWACC Boulevard for a car-free core, adding a Water Tower Road entrance, and improving bike lanes, sidewalks, and traffic calming.
+Vehicle access is limited, with new fire access points and standpipe-equipped buildings.

 Mobility & Transit